partiql/partiql-lang-kotlin/docs/documentation/Window Functions.md

 ```

 The first row returns `{ 'previous_a': 'Out of Partition' }` because current row is the first row in partition, and `lag(sp.a)` tries to access the row before, which is out of the window partition.
 Therefore it returns the default value.
-The second row returns an empty struct `{}` , this is because the current row is now the second row , and `lag(sp.a)` essentially evaluate `sp.a` over the binding tuple `{ date: 2022-09-30, ticker: AMZN, price: 113.00}`. since there is no binding name `a` in the binding tuple, the query returns `missing`.
+The second row returns an empty struct `{}` , this is because the current row is now the second row , and `lag(sp.a)` essentially evaluates `sp.a` over the binding tuple `{ date: 2022-09-30, ticker: AMZN, price: 113.00}`.
+Since there is no binding name `a` in the binding tuple, the query returns `missing`.

 ### Lead Function:
 Syntax: